 Croatia’s most glamorous island is also its sunniest, clocking in 2,724 hours of clear, bright sky each year.
 It’s no wonder it draws a crowd of uber-glam party people every summer, who come to soak up the rays, eat like kings and dance on tables.
 But beyond the high-BPM bars of the Old Town, there’s so much to see on this svelte stretch of land in the Adriatic – namely, world-class vineyards, heavenly lavender fields and an undulating landscape that dips and climbs between lush valleys and craggy peaks.
 It’s hard not to be smitten with this little slice of Dalmatia – whether or not you arrive on a yacht.

 Must see: The coves that line Hvar’s southern coast are all spectacular, but Jagodna is especially worth seeking out – it's an out-of-the-way bay with pristine sands and emerald waters, all watched over by a litany of fragrant pines.Book holidays to Croatia Book flights to Croatia

 The one for lazy days: Formentera

-Poor, dinky Formentera doesn't get much love – the smallest Balearic island lives in the long shadow cast by its more famous neighbours.
+Poor, dinky Formentera doesn't get much attention – the smallest Balearic island lives in the long shadow cast by its more famous neighbours.
 But it’s a crime that this tiny speck is so oft-skipped – it’s by far the chillest of Spain’s eastern isles, spared from Ibiza’s party crowds or Majorca’s resorts.
 And while no Balearic is unlovely, Formentera’s beauty is the most untouched, with quiet limestone coves and calm, electric blues everywhere you look.

 The one for tree huggers: Salina